QuaackQuaack/Authentication-with-django/README_custom.md

 [![custom](https://img.shields.io/badge/build-Custom%20Authentication-blue)](README_custom.md)

 above mentioned button can be used to switch between Simple and Custom authentication.
-# Beginner authentication to advance customizing authentication in Django

-## In this blog
- here, I will talk about setting up a simple page for authentication and also, account management with customizing authentication the help of django

-In ths Blog, we will learn,
-1. Simple authenticate page
-2. Advanced Authenticate page with custom fields for Users
+# Simple authentication and adding your own custom fields in SignUp page

+Here, I had written short description about custom fields with steps by steps code.If you only want to see then click [here](https://github.com/QuaackQuaack/Authentication-with-django/tree/main/custom-authentication)

 ## Quick note

 ### Virtual Environment and Installing Django
 In real world, different user have different version of package install in their machine.
-Python and Django are installed globally on our PC so, it will be pain to install and again reinstall everytime.
-In this case, Virtaul Environment is our ally.
-This will help us to create a environment where we can run our project.
+Python and Django are installed globally in our PC so, it will be pain to install and again reinstall everytime.
+In this case, Virtual Environment is our ally.
+It will help us to create a environment where we can avoid installing package globally.

 ```python
 python -m venv <.virtual_environment_name>
 ```

-let us keep virtual environmnet name as  ***.venv***, then to activate vitual Environment we need to follow quite different approach for both Unix(Mac) and windows
+let us keep virtual environment name as  ***.venv***, then to activate virtual Environment we need to follow quite different approach for both Unix(Mac) and windows

 For Windows
 ```python